wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-ui/includes/1-introduction.md

 You can use this tab to manage the layer order for one or more objects, with options to move objects forward or backward or directly to the upper or lower layer.
 You might overlap visuals when switching visibility state with bookmarks or when superimposing objects, like text boxes or visuals, on background shapes.

 Various options are available to help you align objects horizontally or vertically.
 Well-aligned objects result in a balanced and visually appealing page layout.
 When you select a single object, you can align it with the report page.
 When selecting multiple objects, you can align them among one another.
-You can also distribute a multiple selection of objects horizontally or vertically, ensuring that equal spacing separates the objects.
+You can also distribute multiple selections of objects horizontally or vertically, ensuring that equal spacing separates the objects.
 The distribution options require that at least three objects are selected.

 Grouping options lets you treat the group like a single object, making the process of moving, resizing, and working with layers in your report simpler, faster, and more intuitive.
 Additionally, you can group, ungroup, or merge other objects into an existing group.